zaman-shakir/php-daycare-assignment/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Configure the database connection in `connection.php` file.
-3. Run the project on a local server environment.
+3. Import the Database stored in the  `database` folder.
 ---

 ## Usage